FAQs

 MAN HELP

-In addition, typein of a list structure a question mark followed by a ’enter’ will look up in the symbol entered in the enclosing list:
+In addition, typein of a list structure followed by a question mark followed by an ’enter’ will look up (using DInfo) the symbol entered in the enclosing list:

-Modern Medley extends this to look up Commonn Lisp functioins in the Common Lisp HyperSpec.
+Modern Medley extends this to look up Common Lisp functions in the Common Lisp HyperSpec.

 Interlisp EXEC commands are case and package insensitive, although the rest of the input line depends on the context.